OctopusDeploy/blog/blog/2020-04/bitbucket-pipes-and-octopus-deploy/index.md

 One of the great things about every Bitbucket pipe is that the code is public, so you can browse it.
 For example you can view the source code for the `bitbucket-upload-file` pipe on [Bitbucket](https://bitbucket.org/atlassian/bitbucket-upload-file/).

-This is a really great way to see how other authors have structured their pipes.
+This is a really great way to see how other authors have structured their pipe.
 :::

 ### Creating the pipe's metadata